Windows 12: Everything You Need to Know

 The End or Continuation of Windows as a Service?

 Highly anticipated, Windows 12 is expected to pursue Microsoft's Windows as a service strategy, providing continuous feature updates, security patches, and smaller intermediate "Moments."
-This feature will keep Windows constantly updated and evolve in tiny steps instead of giant leaps through big version jumps.
+This feature will keep Windows constantly updated and evolve in small steps, rather than making giant leaps through big version jumps.

 What to Expect in Windows 12